 She’s currently a New Media Specialist at the American Museum of Natural History and the co-editor/founder of THE AMERICAN GUIDE.
 She lives in New York.

-He’s currently a freelance digital producer and the co-editor/founder of THE AMERICAN GUIDE.
-He lives in New York.
+He’s currently the producer and editor of The Brain Scoop series at The Field Museum of Natural History and the co-editor/founder of THE AMERICAN GUIDE.
+He lives in Chicago.

 CITY, STATE & REGIONAL GUIDES

 Louisiana Guide DARIN ACOSTA has spent his entire life exploring and documenting the wetlands, oil infrastructures, and forgotten blight of South Louisiana.
 He studied urban and environmental planning at the University of New Orleans, where he wrote his thesis on how Louisiana’s petro-chemical industry influences urbanization patterns.
 He makes maps and glazes windows for fun and profit.

 Along with fellow Louisiana Guide Breonne DeDecker, Darin is currently working on The Airline is a Very Long Road, an experimental biography of Louisiana.
 It can be viewed at airlinehighway.tumblr.com.